espenwiik91/LearnFrontendProgramming/README.md

 Git is a version controll system that functions as a bridge between the local files on your computer and your online repository e.g. GitHub
 3. Crate a new Github repository at github.com
-A repository can be tought of as a project e.g. a webpage
+A repository can be tought of as a project e.g. a webpage.
+Head over to "Repositories" and select New.
+Choose a name e.g. "MyFirstProject", write a description and hook of the include README option

 4. Clone the newly created repository onto your local machin This step will download the repository onto your local machine in a folder.
 It also serves as a connection between your local files and the online repository at GitHub